danielAsaboro/damm-v2/README.md

 ### Foundation: Meteora DLMM (CP-AMM) Fork

 This implementation is built on **Meteora's DLMM v2** (also known as CP-AMM or DAMM v2), a concentrated liquidity AMM on Solana.
-We chose to fork their implementation as our foundation because:
+I chose to fork their implementation because:

-- **Production-tested** - Meteora's DLMM has substantial TVL and proven reliability
+- **Proven track record** - Meteora's DLMM has substantial TVL on mainnet
 - **Quote-only fee mode** - Native support for collecting fees in only one token (mode 1: OnlyB)
-- **Well-structured** - Clean Anchor program architecture with comprehensive position management
+- **Well-structured** - Clean Anchor program architecture

 We forked the codebase from the [Meteora DAMM v2 repository](https://github.com/MeteoraAg/dlmm-sdk) (found in `resources/damm-v2/`).